bytecodealliance/rfcs/accepted/wasmtime-debugging.md

 code.
 The way this is handled in native debuggers is as follows:

-* When a user sets a breakpoint, the instruction corresponding to that line of code is replaced with an `int3` instruction.
+* When a user sets a breakpoint, the instruction corresponding to that line of code is replaced with a debug trap instruction (like `int3` on `x86`).

-* When executed, the `int3` instruction raises a `SIGTRAP`, halting execution and yielding control back to the debugger.
+* When executed, the debug trap instruction halts execution and yields control back to the debugger.

 This approach leads to a problem for us: we only have one compiled copy of a module’s code, even though multiple instances may be running the code.
 So if we